Robustness in the Optimization of Risk Measures: A connection to distributionally robust optimization

 \end{proposition}

 With the solution $ g_X $ in Proposition \ref{prop:var-rob-new}, the continuity of VaR mentioned in Section \ref{sec:3} implies that the mapping $Z\mapsto \VaR_p( g_X (Z))$ is $\pi^\infty_1$-continuous at $Z=X$.
-As a consequence, $\VaR_p$ is robust for the setting \eqref{eq:robopt}.
-This observation is in sharp contrast with Theorem \ref{th:varrob}, where we see that $\VaR_p$ is not robust relative to $(\mathcal G_{\rm bd},L^\infty,\pi^\infty_1)$ under some weak assumptions.
-Therefore, at least for the above illustrative example, the modified optimization problem \eqref{eq:robopt2} improves the robustness of VaR.
+As a consequence, $\VaR_p$ is robust against optimization for the setting \eqref{eq:robopt}.
+This observation is in sharp contrast with Theorem \ref{th:var1}, where we see that $\VaR_p$ is not robust for $(\mathcal G,L^\infty,\pi^\infty_1)$ under some very weak assumptions (which does not conflict Assumption \ref{assm:6}).
+Therefore, at least for the special setting \eqref{eq:robopt}, the modified optimization problem \eqref{eq:robopt2} improves the robustness of VaR.
 It is unclear how this result can be generalized to other optimization problems, as analytic results for \eqref{eq:robopt} are rarely available.

-Although $\VaR_p$ becomes robust in the setting \eqref{eq:robopt2}, its optimizing function takes a similar form as in Proposition \ref{prop:var-bd-sol}, that is, a bi-atomic distribution which results in a big loss with small probability.
-Note that if $\epsilon$ approaches to zero, then the above solution $ g_X $ converges to the solution in Proposition \ref{prop:var-bd-sol}.
-This type of optimizing functions is highly undesirable and is subject to considerable model uncertainty if $\epsilon$ is small; see the discussions in Section \ref{sec:7}.
+Although $\VaR_p$ becomes robust in the setting \eqref{eq:robopt2}, its optimizing function takes a similar form as in Proposition \ref{prop:r1-var1}, that is, a distribution with a jump and a big loss with small probability.
+Since the distribution of $g_X(X)$ in \eqref{eq:varopt6-bd} has a jump at its $(p+\epsilon)$-quantile, this type of optimizing functions is highly undesirable and is subject to considerable model uncertainty if $\epsilon$ is small; see the discussions in Section \ref{sec:7}.